rcc-uchicago/env_bootcamp/README.md

 # gs-bootcamp
-Host material related to Geophysical Science Bootcamp
+To host material related to Geophysical Science Bootcamp